AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 ![](ReportClassification_files/figure-commonmark/cell-12-output-2.png)

-The plot for each sequence is the pairwise similarity matrix of each trajectory in that sequence.
-The resulting “images” should identify the city when compared with other “images” for the same city.
+Each plot is the pairwise similarity matrix of each trajectory in that sequence, for that variable.
+The resulting images should identify the city when compared with other images for the same city.

+We can also plot the time dimensions, and confirm they are the same for each city.

+- These dimensions won’t identify the cities by themselves, they are only fed into the models for interaction with the weather variables.

+- A particular weather measurement alone may not identify the city, but the same measurement at specific times could.

 ``` python
 # Plot the recurrence plot for two consecutive sequences per city, for the month dimensions